exploring self-realization, sacred personhood, and full humanity

 "You see now that the joys of heaven and eternal happiness arise not from the place, but from the state of the man's life; and a state of heavenly life is derived from love and wisdom; and since it is use [a charitable purpose] which contains love and wisdom ... therefore a state of heavenly life is derived from the conjunction of love and wisdom in use... and good works are uses.

-the angel clarifies: heaven is more than a place! if you don't bring heaven with you, in your heart, you won't find heaven here
+the angel clarifies: heaven is more than a place! if you don't bring heaven with you, in your heart and spirit, you won't find heaven here

 "Moreover, in our spiritual world there are places as in the natural world; otherwise there could be no habitations and distinct abodes; nevertheless, place with us is not place, but an appearance of place according to the state of love and wisdom...
 Every one who becomes a [spiritual person] carries his own heaven within himself, because he carries in himself the love of his own heaven; for a man from creation is the smallest image and type of the great heaven, and the human form is nothing else; wherefore, every one after death comes into that society of heaven of whose general form he is an individual [image]; and [therefore, he] enjoys his own life in that of the society."